yeongeunkwon/Android-App-Naviglass/README.md

 ## Documentation
 **Android Application**
 <br />
-Please refer to the Wiki of this repository for the following:
+Please refer to the Wiki of this repository for the following contents:
 * [Wiki Home](https://github.com/yeongeunkwon/Android-App-Naviglass/wiki) | Why the App was made for Naviglass, how it works
 * [Block Diagram](https://github.com/yeongeunkwon/Android-App-Naviglass/wiki/Block-Diagram) | Block Diagram of App
 * [Video Tutorial](https://github.com/yeongeunkwon/Android-App-Naviglass/wiki/Video-Tutorial) | Video Demonstrations of using the app